 I have been forgiven and set free from my sins

 The sacrificial death of Jesus on the cross is the only basis of God’s provision for every need of the whole human race.
-Instead of God doing a lot of different actions at different times, Scripture says, “By one offering [sacrifice] He has perfected forever those who are being sanctified” (Hebrews 10:14).
+Instead of God doing a lot of different actions at different times, Scripture says:

 The writer of Hebrews explained that after Jesus had offered that one sacrifice, He “sat down at the right hand of God” (verse 12).
 Why did He sit down?
 Because He was never going to have to do it again.